Nathaniel Bowditch: Bowditch's American Practical Navigator

 During his time at sea, Bowditch became intensely interested in the mathematics involved in celestial navigation.
 He worked initially with John Hamilton Moore's London-published Navigator, which was known to have errors.
 To have exact tables to work from, Bowditch recomputed all of Moore's tables, and rearranged and expanded the work.
 He contacted the US publisher of the work, Edmund March Blunt, who asked him to correct and revise the third edition on his fifth voyage.
 The task was so extensive that Bowditch decided to write his own book, and to "put down in the book nothing I can't teach the crew".
 On that trip, it is said that every man of the crew of 12, including the ship's cook, became competent to take and calculate lunar observations and to plot the correct position of the ship.

 In 1802 Blunt published the first edition of Bowditch's American Practical Navigator, which became the western hemisphere shipping industry standard for the next century and a half.
 The text included several solutions to the spherical triangle problem that were new, as well as extensive formulae and tables for navigation.
 In 1866, the United States Hydrographic Office purchased the copyright and since that time the book has been in continuous publication, with regular revisions to keep it current.
 Bowditch's influence on the American Practical Navigator was so profound that to this day mariners refer to it simply as Bowditch.
 Student Naval officers prior to the establishment of the Naval Academy referred to the work as "the immaculate Bowditch".

 Bowditch died in Boston in 1838 from stomach cancer.
 He is buried in Mount Auburn Cemetery, where a monument to him was erected through public collections.

 The statue was the first life-size bronze to be cast in America.
 It was the creation of renowned sculptor Robert Ball Hughes.

 The following eulogy was written by the Salem Marine Society:

-In the 1840s and 1850s, Bowditch's son, Dr. H. I. Bowditch, ran the "Bowditch Library" on Otis Place in Boston's Financial District.
+In the 1840s and 1850s, Bowditch's son, H. I. Bowditch, ran the "Bowditch Library" on Otis Place in Boston's Financial District.
 It was "free to those who reside in Boston, or in the vicinity. ...
 This is the library of the late Nathaniel Bowditch, and is almost exclusively of a scientific character."
 In 1858 the family gave the collection, "which consists mostly of mathematical and astronomical works", to the Boston Public Library.